newvoid7/dprp/README.md

 # Deep Prior Rendering Probes (DPRP)

-A framework to registrate the pre- and intra- operative images in laparoscopic partial nephrectomy (LPN).
+A framework to accomplish the pre- and intra- operative visiual fusion (PIVF) in augmented reality laparoscopic partial nephrectomy (AR-LPN).
 It uses prior knowledge to train a deep learning network to distinguish 2D render results from different viewpoints, information about each viewpoint is stored in a rendering probe.

 ## Data prepare
 Place the data including: